Student Well-being Guiding Principles

 Student well-being teams focus on wellness and timely access to services for children, youth and their families, based on the following principles:

-Every aspect of the program has the child, youth and family at the center.
+Every aspect of the program has the student and family at the center.
 Teams strive to build on the strengths of the child and to make accessing and receiving services as easy as possible.
-Services are tailored to meet the needs of children and youth, ensuring they receive the right service at the right time where they are.
+Services are tailored to meet the needs of students, ensuring they receive the right service at the right time where they are.

 2. Easy Access